cstefanache/cstefanache.github.io/_posts/2016-05-02-angular2-dynamic-component-loader.md

 but is doing its job in a safer manor.

 # tldr; #
-Here is a plnkr example using DynamicComponentLoader (loadNextToLocation) in Angular 2.0.0 RC1:
+Here is a plnkr example using DynamicComponentLoader (Angular 2.0.0 RC1):

  + `loader.ts` holds the loading logic
  + `components.ts` holds the components that will be loaded dynamically